thegialeo/exoplanet_detection/README.md

 > pip install -r requirements.txt

 ## Dataset
 For training, we used the following [Exoplanet Hunting in Deep Space](https://www.kaggle.com/keplersmachines/kepler-labelled-time-series-data).
+Copy both files *exoTrain.csv* and *exoTest.csv* into the subfolder *dataset*.

 ## Usage